 Add the best used/benefit of this particular platform for chatbots:

-With over 1.3 billion users, messaging app, WhatsApp has emerged as an important channel for both personal and business communications.
+With over 1.3 billion users, the messaging app, WhatsApp has emerged as an important channel for both personal and business communications.
 Check out this Google Trends report about how many times the query “WhatsApp for business” was searched.
 Notice the spike that began in 2017.

 Over 80% of small businesses in both India and Brazil say that using WhatsApp for business benefits both the customer experience and their business goals.
 Since customers are already comfortable using WhatsApp to share fast messages with friends and family -there is no learning curve to start chatting.

 ProfitBooks discussed how their small business benefited using from using WhatsApp chatbots.
 In a recent post, they shared some WhatsApp chatbot sales tips.
 “If you do your follow-ups on WhatsApp instead of direct phone calls, you will get 40% more responses.
 No one appreciates phone calls from unknown numbers but we are more likely to respond to personal messages.
 When we start using WhatsApp for customer communication, we noticed better response and engagement.”

 While many brands are using chatbots to start conversations with consumers, some are so fun and entertaining that people are swarming to initiate the exchange.
 For example, Hellmann’s Mayonnaise recently ran a campaign for WhatsApp where the bot asked fans to send in snaps of the ingredients in their fridges.
 Those who got in touch then received recipe suggestions about what they could make with them – Hellmann’s was a key ingredient in each of course.